 The Walrus pub is a sprawling beast of a venue, extending grandly in height and depth, boasting a night club in its belly and a garden on its head.

 Our party of four hungry vegans were seated at a large dining table in the main restaurant.
-Unlike the bar below the restaurant is open plan, but continues the decor in Victorian green, vintage photography and paintings hung salon style, and dark wood.
-Plenty of light is added by candles, the large windows and soft lighting, creating a comfortable and refined ambiance.
+Unlike the bar below the restaurant is open plan, but continues the decor in Victorian green, vintage photography and paintings hung salon-style, and dark wood.
+Plenty of light is added by candles, large windows and soft lighting, create a comfortable and refined ambience.

 We order a bottle of Trebbiano Rubicone, which we’ll get a glass of anyway as part of our meal, but not for a bit, it’s a light fruity wine, easily quaffable.
 The room by now has filled with the excited chatter of expectant diners.

 Mostly, like us, tables are small groups of four or six, there are a couple of large parties and one or two couples, most it seems take the word ‘club’ to imply something social, my friend Neil points out it also implies exclusivity, something most of us like to belong to.

 Forks at the ready!

 The first course arrives, leek and tofu dumplings with chilli jam.
 Here again is the benefit of a supper club, as soon as the kitchen doors open a stream of servers come out and everyone is presented with food in moments, no rubbernecking or impatient bobbing in chairs needed.

 Chatter turns to clatter as attention turns to cutlery and for a few minutes the room is just a hush of tasting before slowly picking up conversation once again, almost exclusively about the starter.